withastro/astro/packages/integrations/image/README.md

 A `string` can be provided in the form of `{width}:{height}`, ex: `16:9` or `3:4`.

 A `number` can also be provided, useful when the aspect ratio is calculated at build time.
 This can be an inline number such as `1.777` or inlined as a JSX expression like `aspectRatio={16/9}`.

+For remote images, including images in `/public`, the integration needs to be able to calculate dimensions for the optimized image.
+This can be done by providing `width` and `height` or by providing one dimension and an `aspectRatio`.

 #### background